 How to make a field optional or required

-By default, the text fields and signature fields are required.
+By default, the text and date fields are required.
 The checkbox field can be skipped by default.

 To make the text or date fields optional instead of required you can add “r:0” to the tags, as follows: